equinoxel/ansible-role-mealie/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your Ansible playbook.
-Once launched, it will install Mealie in a Debian system.
+Once launched, it will install Mealie.

 ### Prerequisities